Blazor File Upload Component in WebAssembly App using Visual Studio

 NOTE

-• The save action is necessary to handle the upload operation.
+• The save action is required to handle the upload operation.

-* The remove action is optional, one can handle the removed files from server.
+* The remove action is optional for deleting files on the server.

-The save handler receives the submitted files and manages the save process in server.
-After uploading the files to server location, the color of the selected file name changes to green and the remove icon is changed as bin icon.
+The save handler receives the submitted files and manages the save process on the server.
+After uploading files to the server location, the color of the selected file name changes to green and the remove icon switches to a bin icon.

 [Route("api/[controller]")]